flyteorg/flyte/cookbook/docs/bioinformatics.rst

 **Bioinformatics** is defined as the application of tools of computation and analysis to capture and interpret biological data.

+Flyte very much supports running your bioinformatics applications.
+Dive deeper into how that can be done.

 .. panels::
     :header: text-center
     :column: col-lg-12 p-2